Cisco Service and Application Module for IP User Guide

 Six PowerPC (PPC) SC8548H CPUs at 1.25 GHz that support:

-1 GB double data rate 2 (DDR2) synchronous dynamic RAM (SDRAM) per PPC at 250 megahertz (MHz), upgradable to one 2 GB dual in-line memory module (DIMM) each.
-By default, 64 megabyte (MB) is used for packet switching.
+2 GB double data rate 2 (DDR2) synchronous dynamic RAM (SDRAM) per PPC at 250 megahertz (MHz), upgradable to one 4 GB dual in-line memory module (DIMM) each.

-All PPCs can function together as a single entity.
+All PPCs can function together as one entity.

 Daughter card data path—32-bit FIFO at 125 MHz DDR (8 Gbps).